-Management executives including Representative Directors of the Board and the organization in charge of investor relations shall engage in strategic operational collaboration with the Corporate Management Strategy Headquarters, each organization attached to the Division of Finance & ESG, and each Division of the headquarters of the Company in collection of inside information, drawing up of messages for outsiders and others to step up constructive dialogues with shareholders and investors.
+Management executives including Representative Directors of the Board and the organization in charge of investor relations shall engage in strategic operational collaboration with each Division of the headquarters of the Company in collection of inside information, drawing up of messages for outsiders and others to step up constructive dialogues with shareholders and investors.
 Dialogues shall be held with the Independent Outside Directors of the Board and the shareholders and investors when deemed necessary.